MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 ### Why invest in new employee onboarding sites?
 New employee onboarding (NEO) should be a strategic process that integrates new employees into an organization and its culture while providing the knowledge and tools needed to become fully contributing team members.
 NEO processes often fall short for both the new hires and the organization.
 Only 12% of employees strongly agree their organization does a great job of onboarding new employees.
-An engaging and well organized NEO process can make all the difference in helping a new hire navigate through an exciting – but stressful -  career journey, and it can have major organizational benefits.
+An engaging and well-organized NEO process can make all the difference in helping a new hire navigate through an exciting – but stressful -  career journey, and it can have major organizational benefits.

 **A strategically planned NEO experience can:**